 Although grand and formally appointed, this graceful high-ceilinged restaurant, softly decorated in pastel shades and with sweeping views over the grounds and the River Nore, is not forbidding and has a pleasant atmosphere.

-Good food has always been a highlight of a visit to Mount Juliet, but the Lady Helen has recently upped the ante to become a serious dining destination, thanks to outstanding cooking by a talented team led by Executive Chef Cormac Rowe and head Chef Ken Harker – and attentive service under the supervision of Mijke Jansen, who will be remembered by some guests from the much-missed Inistioge restaurant, Bassett’s at Woodstock, and now adds her charm and knowledge to the Lady Helen.
+Good food has always been a highlight of a visit to Mount Juliet, but in recent years the Lady Helen has upped the ante to become a serious dining destination, thanks to outstanding cooking by a talented team led by Executive Chef Cormac Rowe and Head Chef Ken Harker.

 A range of freshly baked breads set the tone, being accompanied by the renowned Cuinneog handmade butter from Co Mayo.
 Expect all the little extras associated with fine dining – a flirty amuse bouche, the dainty ‘middle course’ and pre-dessert treats, plus an impressive range of petits fours with your coffee - and each successive dish tells its story, so take a moment to read the supplier list at the back of the menu, and ask further if you are interested.